You deserve to be fairly represented online

-Your online reputation is what people find when they look for you online.
+It matters what what people find when they look for you online.

-That matters, because the Internet is the first place we turn to learn about anything—from job prospects and breaking news to shopping, travel ideas, and the people in our lives.
+The Internet is the first place we turn to learn about anything—from job prospects and breaking news to shopping, travel ideas, and the people in our lives.

 Not only that, but we use the Internet virtually all the time.